 While some brands have a dose counter on the side, others don’t, and it can be a challenge to work out when the canister is empty or close to empty.

 Most corticosteroid inhalers deliver 120 doses and should last 30 days when dosed at two puffs twice a day.
 It will help you to remember to change inhalers if you write the empty date with a sharpie on your inhaler the day you start it.
 It’s a bit trickier to work out the empty date with reliever inhalers and HFA canisters don’t float when empty like CFC ones use to which means the old “float test” doesn't work.

 10. Protect yourself from Covid-19 and get a flu vaccine every year

-Although people with asthma are at higher risk of catching the flu, and also more likely to have severe problems once they get the flu, the flu can be more serious in people with asthma, even if their asthma is mild or well controlled with medication.
+People with asthma are at higher risk of catching the flu, and also more likely to have severe problems once they get the flu, even if their asthma is mild or well controlled with medication.